-

 Since the cover page is only used once (during transmission) and easy to regenerate, I don’t save the output to the filesystem.
 Instead, I create a

-php://tempstream.
-The instance methodZend_Pdf->render()writes the PDF output only to that stream, which is then rewound.
-Functions likestream_copy_to_streamorfpassthrucan then be used to send the final output where it needs to go, and the whole process normally never needs to use the disk. -
+can then be used to send the final output where it needs to go, and the whole process normally never needs to use the disk. -

-Commodore LCD Firmware Oct 4, 2008
+Commodore LCD Firmware, Schematics, and Specifications Oct 4, 2008

-I’ve always been curious about this machine so I sent my device programmer to Bil so that he could read the EPROMs.
+I’ve always been curious about this machine so I sent my EPROM programmer to Bil so that he could read the EPROMs.
 Bil was very kind to do this and we should all thank him for it.
 This is the first time that these images have been seen in many years.

 Start your disassemblers!